 I’m sure I’m not the only one who has been through this carousel of twisted emotions and the fun house of pain.

-You can feel as though breaking up with them, not answering the phone, or choosing to blow them off when they needed you killed them, but at the end of the day, they chose death over life and that is the exact opposite of what you’re going to do.
+You can feel as though your action was the cause but at the end of the day, they chose death over life and that is the exact opposite of what you’re going to do.